boxyhq/jackson/README.md

 ## 🚀 Getting Started with SAML Jackson

-SAML Jackson can be used with any web application to integrate the **Single Sign-On (SSO) authentication.**
+Streamline your web application's authentication with Jackson, an SSO service supporting SAML and OpenID Connect protocols.
+Beyond enterprise-grade Single Sign-On, it also supports Directory Sync via the SCIM 2.0 protocol for automatic user and group provisioning/de-provisioning.\*\*

 There are two ways to integrate SAML Jackson into an application.
 Depending on your use case, you can choose either of them. <br>

 1. [separate service](https://boxyhq.com/docs/jackson/deploy/#as-a-separate-service) (Next.js application) Admin Portal out of the box for managing SSO and Directory Sync connections.
 2. [NPM library](https://boxyhq.com/docs/jackson/deploy/#as-a-separate-service) as an embedded library in your application.

 SAML/OIDC SSO service